Five FAQs about emigration

 As there are a great deal of formal processes to move through in order to emigrate, the help and advice of an emigration solicitor will be vital.
 If the solicitor can also speak the language of the country to which you are moving, this too can be a great advantage.
 And an emigration solicitor will be vital if you are refused entry into the country of your choice.

 If you would like to obtain legal advice on emigration, Contact Law can put you in touch with a local emigration solicitor free of charge.
-So, if you have any questions or would like our help in finding local emigration solicitors, please call us at 0808 129 5772 or complete the web-form above.
+So, if you have any questions or would like our help in finding local emigration solicitors, please call us on 0800 1777 162 or complete the web-form above.